rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 ### Calculating Attestation Performance and Minipool Scores

 Start by defining the following variables:
-- `totalMinipoolScore`, which cumulatively tracks the aggregated minpool scores for each attestation, starting at `0`
+- `totalMinipoolScore`, which tracks the aggregated minpool scores for each attestation, starting at `0`
-- `successfulAttestations` which tracks the number of successful attestations that were eligible for Smoothing Pool rewards, starting at `0`
+- `successfulAttestations`, which tracks the number of successful attestations that were eligible for Smoothing Pool rewards, starting at `0`
 - `minipoolScores`, a map of minipools to their individual cumulative minipool scores

 For each eligible minipool in each eligible node, process the attestation performance of the minipool to gauge its `minipoolScore`.